RyukLovesApples/WeGotJiraAtHome/README.md

 ## Demo

-If you'd like to preview the app live, a frontend demo or API documentation will be provided soon.
+If you'd like to preview the app live, a frontend demo or API documentation will be provided.

 ---